Translate the business need to problem prediction

 The first scenario arises when a company has brilliant data scientists, but fails to transfer discoveries into production.
 The second scenario is that a company delivers a product or service effectively, but doesn’t have a data science team to engage.

-By using advances in automation technology, it is now possible to directly enable those responsible for delivering value, to participate in the data science process.
-In the two years since it was demonstrated that , we’ve seen first-hand people that have never built predictive models solve real business problems using this new technology.
+By using advances in automation technology, those responsible for delivering value can be enabled directly to participate in the data science process.
+In the two years since it was demonstrated that automation technology can reach human performance levels, we’ve seen first-hand that people who have never built predictive models can solve real business problems using new technology -- and do it both simply and efficiently.